tedder/miner_exporter/README.md

 Please note this is only the exporter.
 Prometheus and Grafana server are required.
 They can be run on the same machine or external.

 ## Docker version
 Using the docker file, you can run this with Docker or docker-compose!
+Both of these expose Prometheus on 9152, feel free to choose your own port.

 ### Docker
 ```
 docker build . -tag me
-docker run -v /var/run/docker.sock:/var/run/docker.sock me
+docker run -p 9152:8000 -v /var/run/docker.sock:/var/run/docker.sock me
 ```

 ### Docker-Compose